sixtyandme logo

 Do You Want to Know When You Will Die?

 Not long ago, my husband said rather casually to me, “I wish I knew when I was going to die.”
 An important wish, indeed.
-He is 81.
+He was 81 at the time.

 But his concern was neither spiritual nor existential.
 He was wondering whether it was worth his while to have a knee replacement operation.